PhilReedData/CSR_BB_Europe/README.md

 	- folder per country (2-digit ISO), folder per year (or -2 unfound, -1 encrypted)
 	- filename: SIC\_ISIN\_TYPEn.pdf where TYPE is CR and _n_ is number for multiple reports

+### 3. Rearrange
+- Copy the files.
+- Currently this is done in Step 2, but may want to move it here.

 ## Utililities
 ### utilCSR
 Convertions etc., including dictionary of index code to country code.